JoshuaKoh/async-werewolf/roles.md

 * **NIGHT ACTIVITY:** Yes
 * **ACTIVE NIGHT 0:** No

 Each night, you may choose a player.
 The next morning, the entire town will be notified that that player's house has been defaced.
 You may choose yourself.
+This role is just dumb fun for the most part... although watch out for the [Butcher](#butcher).

 ## Grave Digger